The Feasibility and Inevitability of Stealth Attacks: Appendix. Proofs of theorems and supplementary results

 These figures, along with the fact that all these attacks returned a successful outcome (for Scenario $1$), enable us to illustrate how conservative the bounds provided in Theorem \ref{thm:plain} could be.

 Indeed, computing the term

-for $\gamma=0.9$ in bound (\ref{eq:probability_plain}) for $\alpha,n$ taken from the first experiment in Table \ref{tab:accuracy} (column corresponding to $\#=1$) returns $P_1(\alpha,\delta,\gamma,n)=0.1561$.
-Substituting this figure into (\ref{eq:probability_plain}) for $M>10$ produces a negative number rendering the bound not useful in this case.
+for $\gamma=0.9$ in bound (\ref{eq:probability_plain}) for $\alpha,n$ taken from the first experiment in Table \ref{tab:accuracy} (column corresponding to $\#=1$ in Table \ref{tab:accuracy}) returns $P_1(\alpha,\delta,\gamma,n)=0.1561$.
+Substituting this value into (\ref{eq:probability_plain}) for $M>10$ produces a negative number rendering the bound not useful in this case.
 The same comment applies to other experiments.
 At the same time, as our experiments confirm, the attacks turn out to be successful in practice.
 If, however, we set $\alpha=0$ then the value of $P_1(0,\delta,\gamma,n)$ for the first experiment becomes $4.9180\times 10^{-4}$.

-These observations highlight limitations of bounds in Theorem \ref{thm:plain} and Corollary \ref{cor:incremental} for determining probabilities of success in practice when the values $\alpha$ are large.
-They also show additional relevance of Theorem \ref{thm:concentration_collapse} and the ``concentrational collapse'' effect for developing better understanding of stealth attacks.
-Indeed, applying bound (\ref{eq:concentration_collapse_2}) with $n=200$, $\epsilon=0.02$, $\gamma=0.9$ and $n_p=112$, $\alpha=0.179$ (first row from Table \ref{tab:accuracy}) one obtains:
+These observations highlight limitations of the bounds in Theorems~\ref{thm:plain} and \ref{thm:incremental} for determining the probability of success in practice when $\alpha$ is large.
+They also show the additional relevance of Theorem~\ref{thm:concentration_collapse} and the ``concentrational collapse'' effect for developing better understanding of conditions leading to increased vulnerabilities to stealth attacks (see Tables \ref{tab:collapse_illustration} and \ref{tab:collapse_illustration_reduced} illustrating the difference between bounds in Theorems~\ref{thm:plain}, \ref{thm:incremental} and \ref{thm:concentration_collapse}).

-If parameter $C$ does not exceed $100$ then this latter bound is more consistent with what we observed in experiments.
-Its validity, however, too depends on Assumption \ref{assume:concentration} about the distributions from which the set $\mathcal{V}$ and $\bfu^\ast$ are sampled from.

-\subsubsection{Selection of a neuron to attack}
+\subsection{Selection of a neuron to attack}

 Let $L$ be the layer in which a neuron is to be selected for the attack.
 We suppose that the network has a layer $L+1$ in its computational graph.
-Suppose that $w^{[L]}_{i,j}$ denotes the $j$-th weight of the $i$-th neuron in layer $L$, and the total number of neurons in layer $L$ is $N_L$.
+Suppose that $w^{[L]}_{i,j}$ denotes the $j$th weight of the $i$th neuron in layer $L$, and the total number of neurons in layer $L$ is $N_L$.

 We say that the {\it output} weight vector of the $i$-th neuron in layer $L$ is a vector